dalygbarron/pigScript/doNext.md

+# 29/11/2015
+ok motherfuckers, it's time to think! no wait actually all i'm doing is altering all of parsing, loading and saving of instructions although mostly parsing so that it works with the new label features. once that's done, it's time to make the compiler which goes from some higher level code down to written assembly which can then be assembled by this down to the binary format.

+Ok so I need to alter the label manager so that it writes values into byte arrays rather than actual single variables, in order to do so i'm also going to have to alter danylib, meaning it will have to go to version 2.0.
+Then I can get back to finishing the parser, which shouldn't take long after that since only jump instructions use labels.

 # 25/11/2015
 no wait, it can write the addresses in at compile time. it will use a label manager which both lets you make a reference to a label, or set the location of the label.
 In order to